-The application of IFRS 16 requires the Company to perform various estimates and professional judgement.
+The recognition of lease agreements in the Company requires various types of estimates and professional judgement.
 The relevant area concerns the assessment of lease periods, agreements for an indefinite period and extendable agreements.
 When determining the lease period, the Company needs to consider all facts and circumstances, including business incentives to use or not to use the option of agreement extension and the option to terminate the agreement.
 When determining the lease period, attention is paid to the value of expenses incurred for adapting the leased asset to individual needs and to the size of the market in a specific location and the nature of the leased property in the case of real property lease.

-As at 31 December 2020, the subject of finance lease agreements with the Company as the lessee was:
+As at 31 December 2021, the subject of finance lease agreements with the Company as the lessee was: